gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

 There are some interesting notes about the SHA encryption registers on the ESP32:

-- The output is found the the same registers used for input, both starting at `SHA_TEST_0_REG` at `0x3FF03000`.
+- The hash _output_ is found the the same registers used for _input_, both starting at `SHA_TEST_0_REG` at `0x3FF03000`.
 - There's only 1 register set for all hash functions: SHA1, SHA256, SHA384, SHA512.
-- The intial hash values, (see [SHA-2 pseudcode](https://en.wikipedia.org/wiki/SHA-2), e.g. h0 := 0x6a09e667) _do not_ need to be loaded.
+- The intial hash values, (see [SHA-2 pseudcode](https://en.wikipedia.org/wiki/SHA-2), e.g. h0 := 0x6a09e667 in [wolfcrypt sha256.c](https://github.com/wolfSSL/wolfssl/blob/390908bccc5fbe678e3dd0ea43526aca430b27cb/wolfcrypt/src/sha256.c#L710)) _do not_ need to be loaded.
 - Once a hash process is started, the interim result is hidden and cannot be stashed to start on a different computation.
 - At least one `asm volatile("memw");`  "_should be executed in between every load or store to a volatile variable_" (See Xtensa ISA Reference Manual)
 - Repeated calls to `periph_module_enable(PERIPH_SHA_MODULE)` are tracked for recursion.
 Call to `periph_module_disable` is only effective after [all enables are unwrapped](https://github.com/espressif/esp-idf/blob/5e6cffbb14fa78e6e8475550c1606b29ec1aa7f0/components/driver/periph_ctrl.c#L31).
 - A call to `periph_module_reset` will reset the device regardless of how many times `periph_module_enable` was called, and the [call-counter is not reset](https://github.com/espressif/esp-idf/blob/5e6cffbb14fa78e6e8475550c1606b29ec1aa7f0/components/driver/periph_ctrl.c#L37).
 - Data must be processed in 512 bit chunks for SHA256 (64 bytes stored in sixteen 4-byte words, starting at `SHA_TEST_0_REG` at `0x3FF03000`)
-- The trailing bit "1" _does_ need to be manually applied to the last block as noted on page 18 of [FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) :
+- The trailing bit "1" _and_ 64-bit has word count _does_ need to be manually applied to the last block as noted on page 18 of [FIPS PUB 180-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) :

 ![FIPS180-4_Message_Preprocessing.png](../images/wolfssl/FIPS180-4_Message_Preprocessing.png)